-I started on a journey of exploring the story of Abraham and Isaac deeper and with more nuance with The Story of Abraham and Isaac Revisited: Introduction.
-The story of God’s request of Abraham to sacrifice his son, and Abraham being seemingly willing to do it, is quite misunderstood, especially without reference to the Ancient Near East context.
+I started on a journey exploring the story of Abraham and Isaac deeper and with more nuance in my previous article, The Story of Abraham and Isaac Revisited: Introduction.
+The story of God’s seeming demand to Abraham to sacrifice his son, and Abraham being seemingly willing to do it, is quite misunderstood, especially without reference to the Ancient Near East context.

 Child sacrifice was ubiquitous among the religions with which Abraham was familiar.
 Abraham would have thought the demand for the sacrifice of Isaac unsurprising among the arbitrary and capricious gods in the Ancient Near East world he knew.

-The whole story is an exploration of the revelation that the God of Abraham is different than all the other Ancient Near Eastern gods.
+The story is of the first 11 chapters of Genesis and of Abraham is a revelation that the God of Abraham is different than all the other Ancient Near Eastern gods.
 In the subsequent article, The Story of Abraham and Isaac Revisited: Here I am!, we explore the interpersonal dynamics of Abraham and Isaac that set the stage for much greater revelation of which God is.

 Through Abraham’s dutiful and faithful obedience to the demand he feared would be required of him, God demonstrated His character in a way that was indelibly etched into the experience and psyche of Abraham and Isaac.
-God would not make the same kinds of demands as the other gods: God would provide the sacrifice Abraham feared would be required of him.
+They would learn that God does not make the same kinds of demands as the other gods: God would provide the sacrifice Abraham feared that God required of him.

-God asks Abraham to set up a covenant with five animals of specific types slaughtered, cut in half and placed opposite each other on either side of a depression.
-The blood of those animals drained into the depression creating a blood path that was the stage for entering a covenant between God and Abraham.
+In response, God asked Abraham to set up a covenant with five animals of specific types to be slaughtered, cut in half and placed opposite each other on either side of a depression.
+The blood of those animals drained into the depression creating a blood path.
+This, Abraham knew, was the stage for entering a covenant with God.

-Only Abraham hesitates.
-He doesn’t stomp through the blood path.
-He waits so long that he must drive the birds of prey away from the decaying carcasses.
+Only Abraham doesn’t initiate the covenant by walking through the blood path.
+He waits so long that he must drive the birds of prey away from the rotting carcasses.
 Then Abraham falls into a fitful and dark sleep.

-Abraham may have realized the significance of the covenant God was asking him to make.
-Abraham was not worried so much about the commitment God would be making to him, but about the commitment Abraham would be making to God!
+Why did Abraham hesitate?
+Maybe he realized the significance of what God was setting up – a covenant between a fallible person and the Almighty God!
+Abraham was not likely worried so much about the commitment God would be making to him, but about the commitment Abraham would be making to God!

 This is where we pick up the story.
 This is where we get the next revelation of the kind of God the God of Abraham is.
 If we aren’t tracking with the story, we won’t appreciate what happens next: